It sounds like the script of a Tinseltown film.

 Mr Gibb said: “She contracted tuberculosis and moved to a sanatorium in Albuquerque in New Mexico, in the hope the warm, dry air would help her to recover.

-“There was a great outpouring of grief, especially in her adopted America, after her death.”
+“There was a great outpouring of grief, especially in her adopted America, after her death and it is obvious she made a big impression on many people.”

 For many years, her fame and notoriety vanished into the ether.
-Now Mr Gibb is committed to making sure this Moon shines brightly again.
+But now, the indefatigable Mr Gibb is committed to making sure this Moon shines brightly again.